stand-art/jaxn/Specification.md

 * A date (without a time or an offset).
 * A time (without a date or an offset).
 * A timestamp without an offset.
-* A timestamp with an explicit offset.
+* A timestamp with an offset.

 #### Examples